nichoth/mux-demux-websocket/readme.md

 # mux demux websocket

 Glue together shoe, reconnect-core, and mux-demux.
+Now we have streams over a websocket that can reconnect and disconnect.

 ## example